Workers - residence rights

 - if you stop working because you are no longer able to work and have lived in the country continuously for 2 years

 - if you stop working because you are no longer able to work due to an accident at work or occupational illness.
-In this case, you have the right to remain regardless of how long you have lived in the country prior to the accident or malady
+In this case, you have the right to remain regardless of how long you have lived in the country prior to the accident or illness

 - if you start working in another EU country as a cross-border worker - you must return to your place of residence at least once a week - but have worked in the country where you want to obtain permanent residence for 3 years continuously beforehand.